Overview

 Colon and rectum

-The colon is a long tube-like organ in the abdomen.
-It's the largest part of the large intestine.
+The colon, also called the large intestine, is a long tubelike organ in the abdomen.
 The colon carries waste to be expelled from the body.
-The rectum makes up the last several inches of the colon.
+The rectum makes up the last several inches of the large intestine.

 C. difficile bacteria enter the body through the mouth.
 They can begin reproducing in the small intestine.
 When they reach the part of the large intestine, called the colon, the bacteria can release toxins that damage tissues.
 These toxins destroy cells and cause watery diarrhea.